 PAUL AND LUKE’S INDEPENDENT ACCOUNTS.
 Paul’s list of resurrection witnesses in 1 Corinthians 15:5-7 coincides with Luke’s account at several points, but in wording and in what is included Luke’s account is clearly independent of Paul.
 For example, Paul calls Peter by his Aramaic nickname “Cephas,” not Simon or Peter; he refers to “the twelve,” Luke to “the eleven”; Luke does not mention the appearances to James or the five hundred.
 Thus Paul and Luke give us independent accounts of the appearances they both mention.

-Once again, we must suspend our disbelief in the bible to be able to accept this point as evidence.
-Add to that the fact that entire point is nonsense.
+Once again, we must suspend our disbelief in the Bible to be able to accept this point as evidence.
+Add to that the fact that the entire point is nonsense.
 It adds up the same way Joaquin Pheonix’s rap career did.
-To nothing.
+To sweet, fancy bupkis.